Icarus: enhancing survivability of British Army Vehicles

 Dstl has commissioned Leonardo to lead a team of UK companies and academic institutions, to develop and demonstrate a solution that will affordably integrate ‘best of breed’ technologies in a category known as ‘Active Protection Systems’ (APS).

-Under the Icarus TDP, and in conjunction with Dstl, the Leonardo team will establish and cultivate an UK industry APS Community of Interest (CoI).
-The purpose of this CoI initiative is to look beyond the extant team and encourage further engagement with UK industry to ensure that the very best APS technologies available – now and in the future – are considered within the MIPS EA.
+As such the Leonardo team is currently leading a UK industry APS Community of Interest and Action (UKACIA) working group in conjunction with Dstl.
+The purpose of the group is to engage with UK industry to ensure that the very best APS technologies available – now and in the future – are considered within the MIPS EA.

-Join the UK Active Protection Community of Interest & Action (UKACIA) working group
+UK Active Protection Community of Interest & Action (UKACIA) working group updates

 - Identify industry stakeholders with expertise/technology elements for Active Protection Systems.